viictorjs/Refrapy/README.md

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/filters.gif)

 A trimming mode can be enabled/disabled.
-Clicking on the plotting screen will assign the y value of the clicked position as a limit, where all samples in the current section after that time will be removed.
+Clicking with the left mouse button on the plotting screen will assign the y value of the clicked position as a limit, where all samples in the current section after that time will be removed.
 This function is particularly useful when there are data sets with high sampling frequency, where **removing samples might speed up the performance of other functions**.
 The section can be restored for its original number of samples.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/trim_samples.gif)

 ### Picking first breaks

 An interaction mode can be enabled/disabled for first breaks picking.
-Picks can be made individually with single clicks or several at once.
+Picks can be made individually with single clicks (left mouse button) or several at once.
 The latter can be done by drawing a straight line through the section, where intersections with traces will be marked as picks.
 To drawn a line, use the right mouse button (click, hold, drag and release).
 Only one pick can be created per trace, so that a pick already made will be changed to a new y value if a new click occurs.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/pick.gif)